Juliako/azure-docs/articles/media-services/video-indexer/animated-characters-recognition-how-to.md

 This article demonstrates to how to use the animated character detection with the Azure portal and the Video Indexer API.

+## Limitations and considerations

+* Video Indexer and Custom Vistion accounts need to be in the same region.
+* The Custom Vision integration is currently not supported in the Japan region.
+* For the initial training, upload at least two videos.
+Each video should ideally be longer than 15 minutes in order to get good recognition model.
+If you have shorter episodes, we recommend uploading at least 30 minutes of video content before training.
+This will allow you to merge groups that belong to the same character from different scenes and backgrounds and therefore increase the chance it will detect the character in the episodes you index.
+To train a model on multiple videos (episodes) you need to index them all with the same animation model.
+* Currently, only models that were created via Video Indexer are supported.
+Models that are created through Custom Vision will not be available.
+In addition, the best practice is to edit models that were created through Video Indexer only through the Video Indexer platform, since changes made through Custom Vision may cause unintended results.

+For more information, see [limitations](animated-characters-recognition.md#limitations).

 ## Use the animated character detection with portal

 This section describes the steps you need to take to start using the animated character detection model.